Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 };
 ```

-> Ask here...
-Would it be worth exposing the column in the barrel?
+> For the sake of simplicity and taking into account that this is an spike we won't add unit testing or component testing, but if we start working in the real codebase we should add all the proper testing.

-- We don't have time to test it :), let's integrate it into our _Kanban_ container:
+- Let's integrate it into our _Kanban_ container:

 _./src/kanban/kanban.container.tsx_